ea3y-web/test-dices/README.md

 ## Contents

-- `App\Classes\GameHandler` - class that incapsulates main game logic.
+- `App\Classes\DiceGameHandler` - class that incapsulates overall game logic.
+- `App\Classes\ClassicRules` - class that defines game mechanics and winner determination logic.
+- `App\Classes\BasicMechanics` - class that is responsible for player actions.
 - `App\Classes\GameRound` - class that is responsible for handling round actions.
 - `App\Classes\GamePlayer` - class that represents player in the game.
 - `App\Classes\Dice` - class that represents a dice object in the game.
 - `App\Classes\GameStatistics` - class that stores all the data about the game progress.
-- `App\Console\Commands\DoubleDiceGame` - command class that handles input, initializes game parameters and running the game.
+- `App\Console\Commands\DiceGame` - command class that handles input, initializes game parameters and running the game.